intuition-dev/INTUITION/src/README.md

     ```
     or you can use npm instead of yarn anytime.

+Note: if changed node version you may need to do this first:  `yarn global remove intu`

 3. Setup configurations in the browser window `:9081/setup`
    Remember your admin email and password.
    Once you login as admin: add a user